ITC-NTHU/lyriclab-api/README.md

-# Learn Chinese from Songs
+# Learn Mandarin from Songs

 Project that extracts lyrics